 #4.
 Your domain isn’t as old as your competitors

 “Domain” is a fancy term we use to describe your web address or URL (e.g. www.yoursite.com).
-Google gives well-established sites with considerable domain age preference in search rankings over newer domains.
+Google gives well-established sites with considerable domain age preference in search rankings over new and newer domains.

 For example, let’s say you launched a brand new website within the last six months.
 You decide to Google the keyword or phrase for your business ( i.e. low voltage electrical contractor Kansas City) only to discover that your competitor is there…but you’re not.
 What’s going on?

-One factor could be that that your competitor has been around for a while.
-Of course, there are many factors as to why you might not be showing up, but if your website is newer, you will have to a). be patient and b). work a little harder to get the rankings you want (see: everything else on this list).
+One factor is that that your competitor has been around for a while.
+Of course, there are many factors as to why you might not be showing up, but if your website is newer, you will have to a) be patient and b) work a little harder to get the rankings you want (see: everything else on this list).